Sirai

 Sirai is based on Anuradha Ramanan's 1980 short story of the same name.
 The film was produced by Mohan of Anandhi Films, photographed by the duo Vishwam–Nataraj, and edited by G. Radhakrishnan.
 It shot on actual locales, with minimal use of sets, although shooting also took place at Vauhini Studios.

 Sirai was released on 22 November 1984.
 Despite receiving criticism from Brahmin organisations who demanded it be banned, the film received critical acclaim, particularly for Lakshmi's performance, and became a commercial success, with a theatrical run of over 100 days.
+The film was remade in Telugu as Siksha (1985).

 Plot

-Anthony is a wealthy landlord, a drunkard who has no values in life and indulges in several atrocities.
+Anthony is a wealthy, immoral landlord and drunkard who indulges in several atrocities.
 The village chief Ondriyam and the police inspector are his supporters.
 Irudhayasami, an honest and soon-to-retire senior police constable, arrests a man who attempted to rape a woman, but due to Anthony's clout, the accused is exonerated.
 Irudhayasami curses that one day Anthony would repent for his sins.

 Raghupathi and Bhagirathi, a Brahmin couple, move into the village and settle in the house next to Anthony's.
 Anthony lusts after Bhagirathi and one night when Raghupathi is not home, a drunk Anthony rapes Bhagirathi.
 When Raghupathi notices Anthony walking away from his home and Bhagirathi crying, he disowns her as she is maligned.
 When she refuses, he leaves the home after locking it without informing her and does not return.
 Left outside the locked house, Bhagirathi searches for him but fails.
 When no one supports her in the village and she is helpless and alone, Irudhayasami advises her to move into Anthony's house as he is the root cause of all her troubles.

 Bhagirathi goes to Anthony's house and declares that he should take responsibility for her as he is the cause of her hardship and confines herself to a room in his house, warning him that he should not enter it at any cost in the name of Mother Mary.
 She states that as she is unable to punish him for his sin, she is punishing herself by being in his home and living in a room like a prison.
 His punishment is watching her suffer before his eyes for the sin he committed.